MinaProtocol/mina/src/app/website/posts/scans.markdown

 <div class="side-footnote-container">
 <div class="side-footnote">
-<sup>6</sup> we write streams as lists in the evaluation
+<sup>6</sup> We write streams as lists in the evaluation.
 </div>
 </div>
 As new information flows into the stream we combine it with the last piece of computed information and emit that result onto a new stream.
-Here’s a trace with transactions and proofs^[we write streams as lists in the evaluation]:
+Here’s a trace with transactions and proofs^[We write streams as lists in the evaluation.]:

 <div class="mobile-only">
 <div class="katex-block">